donovan-h-parks/ExpressBetaDiversity/README_EBD.txt

 EBD is a command-line program written in C++.
-To install EBD, download and uncompress it with the unzip command: unzip EBD_1_0_5.zip
+To install EBD, download and uncompress it with the unzip command: unzip EBD_1_0_6.zip

-To compile EBD on OSX or Linux simply type 'make' from within the source directory of EBD.
+To compile EBD on OS X or Linux simply type 'make' from within the source directory of EBD.
 The resulting executable will be in the bin directory.
 A precompiled executables for Windows is provided in the bin directory.
 Please note that under Windows, EBD must be run from the command-line